-Mercedes-Benz developed the first gasoline-powered automobile way back in 1886.
-Since then, the German manufacturer with the three-pointed star has been at the forefront of innovation in terms of automobile engineering and design.
+It was 1886 when Karl Benz developed the first gasoline-powered automobile.
+Since then, the German manufacturer with the three-pointed star has been at the forefront of innovation in terms of engineering and design.

-In fact, Mercedes Benz has a lot of firsts to its credit – the first diesel-powered passenger car.
-They were also the first to use fuel-injection in a production car, and they were also the first to use ABS in their vehicles.
-And that’s not all, the list goes on.
-But technology is not the only field in which Mercedes-Benz made its presence felt.
-You see, Mercedes not only revolutionised the automobile industry in terms of technology but also design.
-And the CLS is the perfect example of this.
+In fact, Mercedes Benz has a lot of firsts to its credit – the first diesel-powered passenger car, first production car with a fuel-injection system, first vehicle with ABS, and the list goes on-and-on.
+But technology is not the only field in which Mercedes-Benz has made its presence felt.
+You see, Mercedes not only revolutionised the automobile industry in terms of technology but also design – and the CLS is the perfect example of this.

-Mercedes was the first to bring the four-door coupe design to the luxury segment in 2004 with the launch of the CLS.
-The idea of the four-door coupe was to combine the sporty look and profile of a coupe with the four-door convenience and comfort of a sedan.
-In this respect, the launch of the CLS launched a whole new segment.
+With the launch of the CLS in 2004, Mercedes became the first manufacturer to conceptualise the idea of the four-door coupe.
+The idea was to combine the sporty profile of a coupe with the four-door convenience of a sedan.
+Suffice to say, the launch of the CLS heralded a whole new segment.
 Now, almost fourteen years later, the CLS is now in its third generation.

-While driving this car, you can’t but notice that it turns a lot of heads.
-I wouldn’t say that it’s a particularly beautiful car, but I will grant you this – it's a distinctive amalgamation of elegance and seductiveness with a sporty design.
-The new car’s design, however, still has a few familiar hallmarks of previous CLS generations – an arching waistline, sloping roof and lack of hard edges.
+While driving the CLS, you can’t help but notice that it turns a lot of heads.
+I wouldn’t say that it’s a particularly beautiful car, I’d rather describe it as a sporty amalgamation of elegance and seductiveness.
+The new car’s design, however, still has a few familiar hallmarks of previous CLS generations – an arching waistline, a sloping roof and a lack of hard edges.

 It has, however, gone through a few changes in terms of design.
-It now gets more angular headlamps and a sporty front-end that seems to take its inspiration from AMG models.
-It also has slim, attractive-looking tail-lights that extend all the way from the fenders towards the centre of the rear.
-It comes with18-inch, five-spoke alloy wheels, which, I think, could’ve been a bit bigger.
-The car has a pointed down stance and resembles the coupe design in every sense of the term.
+It now gets more angular headlamps and a sporty front-end that seems to take its inspiration from Merc’s AMG models.
+It also has slim, attractive-looking tail-lights that extend all the way from the fenders towards the centre of the boot.
+Suffice to say, with its slender lines it certainly looks like a coupe in silhouette.

-There is a lovely 12.3-inch digital dial display, as well as widescreen cockpit displays.
+There’s a lovely 12.3-inch digital display, as well as a widescreen cockpit display.
 You also get ambient lighting that can switch between 64 colours.
-There’s leather splashed around everywhere, with a nice silver-wood touch.
-The quality of craftsmanship is second to none.
+There’s leather splashed all over the cabin, with nice silver-wood accents.
+Overall, the quality of craftsmanship is second to none.

 It also gets a parking package (including an HD reversing camera), Agility Control suspension and intelligent lighting.
 Other features include keyless go, electric seats, a Burmester stereo and an electric sunroof.

 The illuminated air vents shaped like jet turbines are my favourite part of the dash.
-The backlighting changes from red to purple to blue, depending on your temperature setting – it’s perhaps the best interior setup I have ever seen in a luxury coupe.
+The backlighting changes from red to purple to blue, depending on your temperature setting – it’s perhaps the best interior setup in any luxury car at present.

-Passengers at the back may feel wanting in terms of space, owing to the sloping roofline that provides very little headroom.
+Passengers at the back may feel a bit cramped in terms of space, owing to the sloping roofline that leaves very little headroom.
 The rear seats are also not the best, but you can’t expect anything else from a car that wants to be a coupe.
 Even though Mercedes claims it to be a five-seater, I wouldn’t call it that at all.

-Because the car is imported to India, and not built or assembled here, it carries a very high price tag.
-So, to not make the high price tag even higher, Mercedes decided to bring in the smallest engine variant to India.
+Now, because the car is imported to India, and not built or assembled here, it carries a very high price tag.
+So, to control the price, Mercedes has decided to offer the smallest engine variant for the Indian market.
 This means that what you get for `85 lakh is a 2.0-litre, 4-cylinder turbo-diesel.
 But, before you dismiss it, let me assure you that the engine does have a healthy output of 242bhp and 500Nm of torque.
-As you would expect from Mercedes, it’s a really smooth and refined engine, so much so that it almost feels like it’s a 6-cylinder unit.
+And, as you’d expect from Mercedes, it’s really smooth and refined – so-much-so that it almost feels like a 6-cylinder unit.

-Even the performance is remarkably good.
-It responds quickly to even gentle throttle inputs, and the 9-speed auto reacts quickly and smoothly to make the most of the available torque.
+As a result, the performance is remarkably good.
+It responds quickly to even gentle throttle inputs, and the 9-speed auto reacts smoothly to make the most of the available torque.
 The car offers four-driving modes – Sport+, Sport, Comfort and Eco.
-There’s also Individual mode that allows you to customise the way engine, suspension, steering and traction function.
-In Sport+, flat-out acceleration is quite impressive, and the CLS 300d can sprint from 0 to 100km/h in 6.9 seconds – the E 350d does it in 7 seconds.
+There’s also an ‘Individual’ mode that allows you to customise the way the engine, suspension, steering and traction function.
+In Sport+, flat-out acceleration is quite impressive, and the CLS 300d can sprint from 0 to 100km/h in 6.9 seconds.
+The E 350d does it in 7 seconds.

-The air suspension is great, and the car glides over broken tarmac.
-But the low ground clearance means that you need to be careful, especially over big speed-breakers.
+The air suspension is so great that it makes the car glide over broken tarmac.
+But its low ground clearance means that you need to be careful, especially over big speed-breakers.

-This isn’t a vehicle that you can chuck around, though, and drive flat-out all the time.
+This isn’t a vehicle that you can chuck around though.
 Instead, it’s a car suitable for relaxed driving.
-The coupe design might make it look sporty, but the CLS is all about taking things easy.
-It’s still a luxury car that you can use to go from A to B, and it certainly offers you that feeling of being whisked in total comfort.
+The coupe design might make it look sporty, but the CLS is all about taking it easy!
+It’s still a luxury car that you can use to commute in every day, and it certainly offers you that feeling of being whisked around in total comfort.